roelbindels/stakkr-nginx-proxy/README.md

-# Nginx proxy Plugin for inetprocess/marina
+# Nginx proxy Plugin for inetprocess/stakkr
-Plugin made by Inet Process to setup any webservice behind a nginx proxy with certbot encryption
+Plugin made by Roel Bindels (iNet Process) to setup any webservice behind a nginx proxy with certbot encryption.
+Original setup is inspired by the nginx proxy setup from Jason Wilder. (https://github.com/jwilder/nginx-proxy)

 __WARNING: The plugin directory must be named `nginx_proxy`__ (complete path: plugins/nginx_proxy`)

 # Installation
-Clone the repository in the plugins/ directory of your marina setup.
+Clone the repository in the plugins/ directory of your stakkr setup.

 You also need to add to your compose.ini:
 ```ini